Table of Contents

 Using Account Filters

-To add a filter, click the “Add Filter” button and then select the filter you wish to use from the dropdown menu, along with its corresponding value(s).
+To add a filter, click “Add Filter”, select a filter from the dropdown, and set its value.

 Account has IP from Pool